dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T995: Prioritizing principles is vital for personal integrity.
+### T995: Individual values shouldn’t be compromised for peace.

 |Support|
 |---|